tuliolima/emacs-config/README.md

 2. [clojure-lsp](https://clojure-lsp.io/installation/) enables Find References,
    live linting, and many more features.
 3. To get nice icons in your modeline, you need the fonts installed.
-After startup the first time, run `M-x all-the-icons-install-fonts`.
+After startup the first time, run `M-x nerd-icons-install-fonts`.
 You will only need to do this once.

 ### A Word About Project-Wide Search